eliark/ez-install-script/README.md

 ############################################################################

 FIRST OF ALL
-thank you for trying my distrobution.
+thank you for trying my distribution.